cicely-f/rocket-code/README.md

 This Extension lets you post to Rocket.Chat from within Visual Studio Code.
 It supports channels and private messages, as well as posting code snippets.

+The Extension loads when you call the "Rocket.Code login" command from the palette.

 ## Features

 * Post code snippets directly to a #channel or user